jrochau/myMonitor/README.md

 So far I have it to monitor the CPU speed and Memory usage and display it in a GUI

-I am trying to implement network traffic to display in bytes sent and received and other updates to follow as this is one of my on going progjects.
+I have some network traffic displaying My next goal is to see if I cant incorporate a graph to display this data in python.